Paroxysmisch/genome-assembly/dissertation/main.typ

 }) <alg:granola>]
 #place(top + center)[#granola]

 Having motivated the need for input-specific affine parameters, we need a method of calculating them from the input graph---this is simply another @gnn.
-Since commonly used @gnn architectures are at most as powerful as the @wl graph isomorphism heuristic, any normalization layer designed using them will be unable to distinguish all input graphs, and therefore will fail to adapt the normalization parameters correctly to suit the input.
+Since commonly used @gnn architectures are at most as powerful as the @wl graph isomorphism heuristic @gin-paper, any normalization layer designed using them will be unable to distinguish all input graphs, and therefore will fail to adapt the normalization parameters correctly to suit the input.

-More expressive architectures such as $k$-GNNs, whose design is motivated by the generalization of 1-@wl to $k$−tuples of nodes ($k$-WL), are accompanied by unacceptable computation and memory costs (e.g. $cal(O)(|V|^k)$ memory for higher-order @mpnn:pl, where $V$ is the number of nodes in the graph).
+More expressive architectures such as $k$-GNNs @kgnn-paper, whose design is motivated by the generalization of 1-@wl to $k$−tuples of nodes ($k$-WL), are accompanied by unacceptable computation and memory costs (e.g. $cal(O)(|V|^k)$ memory for higher-order @mpnn:pl, where $V$ is the number of nodes in the graph).

-@rnf is an easy to compute (and memory efficient), yet theoretically grounded alternative involving concatenating a different randomly generated vector to each node feature.
-This simple addition not only allows distinguishing between 1-@wl indistinguishable graph pairs based on fixed local substructures, but @gnn:pl augmented with @rnf are provably universal (with high probability), and thus can approximate any function defined on graphs of fixed order.
-In order to be maximally expressive, @granola uses an @mpnn equipped with @rnf.
+@rnf @rnf-paper is an easy to compute (and memory efficient), yet theoretically grounded alternative involving concatenating a different randomly generated vector to each node feature.
+This simple addition not only allows distinguishing between 1-@wl indistinguishable graph pairs based on fixed local substructures, but @gnn:pl augmented with @rnf are provably universal (with high probability), and thus can approximate any function defined on graphs of fixed order @rnf-power.
+In order to be maximally expressive, @granola uses an @mpnn @gnn-survey equipped with @rnf.

 @granola facilitates an adaptive normalization layer by allowing its affine parameters $gamma_(b, n, d)^l, beta_(b, n, d)^l in RR$ to be dependent on the input-graph, by calculating them using a maximally expressive, shallow @gnn layer---$"GNN"_"Norm"$.
 A detailed overview of @granola is found in @alg:granola.